nycynik/RepoWalker/README.md

 By default, the script will:
 1. List your organizations
 2. Ask you to select which organization's repositories to list (or your personal repos)
+3. If personal repositories are selected, show only repositories you own (not collaborations)
-3. Show those repositories sorted by popularity (stars + watchers)
+4. Show those repositories sorted by popularity (stars + watchers), including:
+   - Repository name and description
+   - Programming language, star count, fork count, and size
+   - Human-readable relative times for when repositories were updated and created ("2 days ago" vs date)

 # Development Setup